Working with temporal data#

 pandas.core.indexes.datetimes.DatetimeIndex

-As we can see, the index is now a DatetimeIndex which is essentially an array consisting of Timestamp objects armed with all the attributes and methods that we have seen in the previous examples.
-In addition, our array has time zone specified as “Europe/Helsinki”.
-Hint: If you want to know the available time zones, you can access them by from pytz import all_timezones which imports them into the variable all_timezones as a list.
+As we can see, the index is now a DatetimeIndex, which is essentially an array of Timestamp objects armed with all the attributes and methods that we have seen in the previous examples.
+In addition, our index has the time zone specified as “Europe/Helsinki”.
+Tip: If you want to know which time zones are available, you can access them using from pytz import all_timezones, which stores all available time zones as a “lazy list” in the variable all_timezones.

-There are a couple of important notions that we can make from the data in this array.
-Firstly, the Timestamps in the index from the year 1906 seem to have a quite odd time zone information attached to them (+01:40), which differs from the offset of the last observations (+03:00) by an hour and twenty minutes.
-This might seem a bit strange, although everything is as it should, and a couple of international conventions regarding time explain these differences.
-First explanation relates to a fact that representing local time following time zone specification as an offset from UTC is merely a contract between countries targeted to standardize the representation of time in different parts of the world.
-But as with any international contract, the standardization process typically happens at different times in different countries, and it is not unheard of to make changes to these agreements.
-An example of such a change can be witnessed here, as Finland changed its time zone from Helsinki Mean Time (with +01:40 offset from UTC) to Eastern European Time (with +02:00 from UTC) in May 1st 1921.
+Looking at the Timestamp values, we can see that there are some interesting things in our date index.
+First, the Timestamp objects in the index range from the year 1908 seem to have unusual time zone information attached to them (+01:40), which differs from the offset of the last observations (+03:00) by an hour and twenty minutes.
+This might seem a bit strange, although everything is as it should be.
+This difference relates to the international time standards.
+Representing local time using a time zone specification as an offset from UTC is merely a contract between countries that aims to standardize the representation of time in different parts of the world.
+But as with any international contract, the standardization process can happen at different times in different countries, and it is not unheard of to make changes to these agreements.
+An example of such a change can be witnessed here, as Finland changed its time zone from Helsinki Mean Time (with +01:40 offset from UTC) to Eastern European Time (with +02:00 from UTC) on May 1st, 1921.
 Hence, all timestamps recorded before the aforementioned date have a somewhat unusual offset from UTC (100 minutes).
-Similar special arrangements have been quite common in the history, so it is good to be careful and aware of these situations whenever working with historical time series.
-Second important convention relates to the Daylight Saving Time (DST), which was introduced in Finland in 1981, and is the reason why the last values in our DatetimeIndex have an offset of +03:00 (summer time) instead of +02:00.
+Similar special arrangements have been quite common in history, so it is good to be careful and aware of these situations whenever working with historical time series.
+Another important convention relates to DST, which was introduced in Finland in 1981 and is the reason why the last values in our DatetimeIndex have an offset of +03:00 (summer time) instead of +02:00.
 As you might guess, all these international practices and contracts can make working with date and time information quite tricky.
-Luckily, pandas (and the underlying pytz library) handles these things very well, and we do not need to worry too much about the international time convensions.
+Luckily, pandas (and the underlying pytz library) handles these things very well and we do not need to worry too much about the international time conventions.

-In some occasions, you might want to convert your time series data from one time zone to another.
-If you for example, would like to understand what the time was in New York when these weather observations were recorded, you could convert the time information easily with .dt.tz_convert() function.
-Before making the conversion between the time zones, we need to return the TIME Series from the index back to a normal pandas column by using .reset_index() method that returns the TIME column back to DataFrame as a normal column.
-When manipulating time series, it is quite typical to set a specific column as an index for the DataFrame and then swap it back to a “normal” column for further manipulation, as in the following:
+On some occasions, you might want to convert your time series data from one time zone to another.
+If you, for example, would like to understand what the time was in New York when these weather observations were recorded, you could convert the time information easily using the .dt.tz_convert() function.
+Before making the conversion between the time zones, we need to return the DATE Series from the index back to a normal pandas column using the .reset_index() method.
+This method will restore the DATE column in the DataFrame as a normal column.
+When manipulating time series, it is quite typical to set a specific column as an index for the DataFrame and then swap it back to a “normal” column for further manipulation as in the following.

-# 'TIME' column is returned back as a normal column
+# 'DATE' column is returned back as a normal column

 data = data.reset_index()